Our Rivers

 Anglers fishing the lower Madison River with our Bozeman fly fishing guides benefit from our two decades of outfitting on the river.

 Floating between Warm Springs and Headwaters State Park offers endless variety for both novice and advanced anglers alike.
-Join us for full or half-day Madison River guide trips to experience this blue-ribbon trout fishery that is only 20 minutes from Bozeman.
+Surprisingly close to Bozeman, this blue-ribbon trout fishery showcases the splendor of fly fishing in Montana

 Flyfish Montana on a day trip to the lower Madison River with Fins and Feathers Guide Service in Bozeman by booking online, via e-mail, or by calling us at 406-468-5019.